nightscout/trio-docs/docs/EN/Configuration/transition-qa.md

 ## Coming from AndroidAPS
 AndroidAPS and Open-iAPS are based on the same algorithm (Oref) and base system (Artificial Pancreas System, APS).
-While there are several differences between AndroidAPS and Open-iAPS, the main algorithm is the same, meaning you can expect Open-iAPS to generally behave the same way AndroidAPS does.
+While there are several differences between AndroidAPS and Open-iAPS, the main algorithm is the same, meaning you can expect Open-iAPS to behave the same way AndroidAPS does generally.

 ### What does AndroidAPS have that Open-iAPS doesn't?